Chapter 30: A Beginning

 They walked out together.

 Through the eastern galleries, past the survey markers in their crossed-circle notation, past the gas lamps burning at full height.
-The team had moved ahead — Aven’s voice echoing from a corridor above, the softer sound of Nessa answering, the quality of silence that meant Calla was listening.
 Iron-ribbed tunnels that had been sealed in darkness for fourteen years, now open and lit and working.
+Six sets of footsteps somewhere ahead — Aven’s voice echoing from a corridor above, Nessa’s answering, the quality of silence that meant Calla was listening.

 Up through the service corridors, where the pipes ran exposed along the ceiling and the junctions bore inspection tags in Elias’s careful handwriting.
-Up through the transition levels where the caldera stone gave way to dressed masonry and the gallery infrastructure joined the city’s distribution network.
+Up through the transition levels where the caldera stone gave way to dressed masonry.

-Into the lower Basin, where the vendors were setting up their morning stalls.
-Mineral-water sellers tapping the first tanks of the day, the copper fittings catching the light.
+Into the lower Basin.
+Mineral-water sellers tapping the first tanks of the day.
 A bread vendor sliding trays into a stone oven heated by the same geothermal system that warmed the galleries below.
-Green things in clay pots on the upper-level windowsills — herbs, trailing vines.
 The sound of a city waking above a system it did not need to see because someone saw it for them.
-Someone always had.

 Elias’s hand in hers.
-Warm.
 His stride unhurried, matching hers.
-They passed a junction where a pipe crew was checking a valve housing, and one of the engineers looked up and nodded at Elias.
+They passed a junction where a pipe crew was checking a valve housing, and one of the engineers looked up and nodded.
 Elias lifted his chin in return.

 The caldera held.
 The governor governed.